Ten plenary talks will be adressing latest advancements in different research fields.

 The three most outstanding posters will be awarded with a "Best poster prize", doted with CHF 200.- each.
 Additionally to the above requirement, at least the first author of the poster must be personally present at the conference in order to be eligible for the selection.
 The awards will be given in a small ceremony on 8 September.

 As every year outstanding scientific works will be honoured with the SPS awards, in the respective fields of General Physics (sponsored by ABB Research Center), Condensed Matter Physics (sponsored by IBM Zürich Research Laboratory), Applied Physics (sponsored by Oerlikon Surface Solutions), Metrology (sponsored by METAS), in Computational Physics (sponsored by COMSOL) and Energy Technology (sponsored by Hitachi Energy Switzerland).
 Each award is granted with CHF 5000.-.

 The ÖPG will also award their various winners.
-Furthermore the winners of the Charpak-Ritz award, the CHIPP award and the SGN Award will also be honored.
+Furthermore the winners of the Charpak-Ritz award and the SGN Award will also be honored.

 The award ceremony will be held on 5 September at 11:00h.